-In modern vehicles, the security of human beings is a top priority.
+In modern vehicles, the security of human beings should be a top priority.
 Technologies such as airbags, lane-assist, or automatic brake systems are constantly improved to save more lives on the road.
-One aspect that is often denied sufficient security measures, is out of all things, a feature that most of these life-saving technologies rely on heavily - the software.
+One aspect that is often denied sufficient security measures, is out of all things, a feature that most of these life-saving technologies rely on heavily - software.

 This example highlights just how dangerous vulnerabilities in automotive software can be.
 The two researchers conducted the hack from over 10 miles away, but they could have just as well done it from the other side of the planet.
 The breach resulted in 1.4 million vehicles being recalled, causing hundreds of millions of financial damage for Jeep.

 Automotive Software Has to be Reliable and Secure